asr1/digital-garden/src/site/notes/Reading and Writing/Quotes.md

 ## Vonnegut's Rule
 > # “Hello babies.
 Welcome to Earth.
 It's hot in the summer and cold in the winter.
 It's round and wet and crowded.
 On the outside, babies, you've got a hundred years here.
 There's only one rule that I know of, babies-"God damn it, you've got to be kind.”
 >  – Kurt Vonnegut

+## John Adams

+> I must study Politicks and War that my sons may have liberty to study Painting and Poetry Mathematicks and Philosophy.
+My sons ought to study Mathematicks and Philosophy, Geography, natural History, Naval Architecture, navigation, Commerce and Agriculture, in order to give their Children a right to study Painting, Poetry, Musick, Architecture, Statuary, Tapestry and Porcelaine..
+> – Letter to his wife Abigail

+This is often quoted as "I must be a politician so my son can be a farmer so that his son can be an artist."

+## Deathbed reflection

+> “Twenty years from now you will be more disappointed by the things you didn't do than by the ones you did.
+So throw off the bowlines.
+Sail away from the safe harbor.
+Catch the trade winds in your sails.
+Explore.
+Dream.
+Discover.”
+> – Attributed to Mark Twain